 Examples of the proper usage of the accrual principle are:

-- Record sales when you invoice the customer, rather than when the customer pays you.
+- Record revenue when you invoice the customer, rather than when the customer pays you.

 - Record an expense when you incur it, rather than when you pay for it.